Self-help for smart people.

 Here on Substack, I want to take the podcast to the next level by helping you operationalize the wisdom from the show and also by connecting you to a community of like-minded people who take this stuff seriously.

 The animating idea of my work is that the brain and the mind are trainable.
-This, too, is an ancient insight that has been affirmed via neuroscientific research.
-All of the mental states that you want— happiness, calm, and focus, to name just a few—are not unalterable factory settings; they are skills.
+This, too, is an ancient insight that has been affirmed by modern science.
+All of the mental states that you want—happiness, calm, and focus, to name just a few—are not unalterable factory settings; they are skills.
 This is radically good news.

 The other piece of good news is that you can do this work without shaving your head, donning a loincloth, and taking up residence in a Himalayan cave.
 Right in the middle of your busy life, you can make change—messy, marginal, but meaningful change.
 Hence my whole 10% Happier shtick.